Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/howItWorks/README.md

   - It has Rich set of APIs
   - Removed confusing features - explicit pointers, operator overloading, multiple inheritance, etc

-- **Object-oriented:**
+- **Object-Oriented:**
-  - In Java, we organize the software as a combination of different types of objects that incorporates both data and behaviour.
+  - In Java, we organize the software as a combination of different types of objects that incorporates both data and behavior.
   - Based on the concept of Objects, Class, Inheritance, Polymorphism, Abstraction, Encapsulation

 - **Platform Independent:**